For the 2013-14 academic year, the Knights of Columbus awarded scholarships totaling more than $1.2 million to 552 students.

 - Fourth Degree Pro Deo and Pro Patria (Canada) Scholarships.

-Twelve Fourth Degree Pro Deo and Pro Patria Scholarships are reserved for freshmen entering the The Catholic University of America in Washington, D.C., and are administered by the university’s Office of Admissions and Financial Aid.
+Fourth Degree Pro Deo and Pro Patria Scholarships are also reserved for freshmen entering the The Catholic University of America in Washington, D.C., and are administered by the university's Office of Financial Assistance.

 Other Scholarship Programs

 The Knights of Columbus offers a limited number of endowed scholarships provided from earnings of funds established in the donors’ names.
 In accepting these gifts, the Order’s Board of Directors voted to administer endowed scholarships in conformance with the rules of the Fourth Degree Pro Deo and Pro Patria Scholarship program, subject to the donors’ wishes.

 Delegates to the 62nd Supreme Council Meeting in August, 1944 voted to establish an Educational Trust Fund by the raising of $1 million through a special per capita tax on the members of the Order.

 The Supreme Council administers two scholarship programs for students in the first four years of theology pursuing a vocation to the priesthood.